felleg/MarioNintendo-Complete-Works/README.md

 (I feel like I'm 12)
 ```

-This was pretty much exactly the CD title I craved.
-I have been using the CD title ever since to identify my
+Even though my wording was garbage, ScylaX understood and managed to deliver pretty much exactly the CD title
+I craved.
+I have been using this CD title ever since to identify my "modern" files.
+I consider my modern files
-"modern" files.
-I consider my modern files to start in Q4 2010, meaning everything created after (and
-including) `Nocturne Ab Min No 2`.
+to start in Q4 2010, meaning everything created after (and including) `Nocturne Ab Min No 2`.

 # Song creation timeline
-To the best of my knowledge, here is the rough order in which I stepped the files in this pack:
+To the best of my knowledge, here is the order in which I stepped my files:

 ```
 ~~ 2009 ~~
-Goodbye Yellow Brick Road (This file is lost)
+Goodbye Yellow Brick Road (This file is lost, but existed for a year) Winter
-Bring Back That Leroy Brown (This file is lost)
-Winter
 {Rose} Remastered
 Candy Pop